-A bench or table – used for both, designed by Finn Juhl for BOVIRKE in 1953, as part of a series of furniture with a simple steel frame in burnished steel.
-The bench is in the design family with furniture such as the Nyhavn Table and FJ Sideboard.
+A Bench or a Table – used for both, designed by Finn Juhl for BOVIRKE in 1953, as part of a series of furniture with a simple steel frame in burnished steel.
+The Bench is in the design family with furniture such as the Nyhavn Table and FJ Sideboard.

-Now ONECOLLECTION has relaunched the bench in three lengths: 112, 170 and 225 cm; and in walnut, teak, oak and Oregon pine with hand-burnished steel frame with wood “feet”.
-The bench comes with edges in matt polished brass.
-Furthermore, the bench is available with a cushion padded with wool.
+The Bench is relaunched in three lengths: 112, 170 and 225 cm; and in walnut, teak, oak and Oregon pine with hand-burnished steel frame with wooden toes.
+The Bench comes with edges in matt polished brass.
+Furthermore, the Bench is available with a cushion.